milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Access, Correction, and Portability.
 You can access and edit most of your basic account information right in our apps.
 You can also use Download My Data to obtain a copy of information that isn’t available in our apps in a portable format, so you can move it or store it wherever you want.
 Because your privacy is important to us, we will ask you to verify your identity or provide additional information before we let you access or update your personal information.
 We may also reject your request to access or update your personal information for a number of reasons, including, for example, if the request risks the privacy of other users or is unlawful.

 Revoking permissions.
 In most cases, if you let us use your information, you can simply revoke your permission by changing the settings in the app or on your device if your device offers those options.
 Of course, if you do that, certain services may lose full functionality.
+For promotional emails and SMS, you may opt out by clicking on the unsubscribe link or similar mechanism as provided.

 Deletion.
 While we hope you’ll remain a lifelong Snapchatter, if for some reason you ever want to delete your account, just go here to learn how.
 You can also delete some information in the app, like photos you’ve saved to Memories, Spotlight submissions, and search history.